 Your home could drop 5% in value next year, but if you put down 20%, you still have plenty of equity.
 The same can’t be said for the high-credit homeowner who only put down 3% — a 5% drop in home value means they now owe more than the house is worth.

 Upside-down homeowners can’t sell their house without losing money, often in the tens of thousands of dollars.
 They face a sour choice of either staying in a home they no longer want to live in or keeping the home as a rental and becoming forced landlords.
+Or, worse, making a strategic default and accepting foreclosure.

-When you buy a home with a larger down payment — whether by choice or because your credit situation requires it — you decrease the likelihood of this unpleasant outcome.
+When you buy a home with a larger down payment — whether by choice or because your credit requires it — you decrease the likelihood of this unpleasant outcome.

-4. Formulation of Good Financial Habits
+4. Creation of Good Financial Habits

 When people set a major financial goal like buying a home, they save money to realize that goal.

-That large down payment you need to put down forces you create a habit of saving money each month.
+That large down payment you need to put down forces you to create a habit of saving money each month.
 It’s a habit you can and should keep, even after buying a home, and one that will help you preserve your improved credit score.

 5. Forced “Savings” Through Principal Paydown & Equity